neon-jungle/wagtail-schema.org/README.rst

 Print all the site-wide entities for a site.
-Takes an optional ``site`` argument, which defaults to ``request.site`` from the current template context.
+Takes an optional ``site`` argument, which defaults to the site from the current template request context.
 See ``register_site_thing`` for more information on site-wide entities.

 ``{% ld_for_object [obj] %}``